Russia says warning shots deter UK warship; London denies it - WTMJ

 He charged that the British destroyer HMS Dragon intruded into Russian waters near Crimea in October, and the U.S. destroyer USS John S. McCain violated the Russian border in the Sea of Japan in November.

 In April, Russia imposed restrictions on foreign navy ships’ movements near Crimea until November in a move that drew strong complaints from Ukraine and the West.
-Russia has rejected that criticism and noted that the restrictions wouldn’t interfere with commercial shipping.
+Russia rejected the criticism and noted that the restrictions wouldn’t interfere with commercial shipping.

 Earlier this year, Russia also bolstered its troops near the border with Ukraine and warned Ukrainian authorities against using force to reclaim control of the country’s eastern industrial heartland, where a conflict with Russia-backed separatists has killed more than 14,000 people in seven years.
-Moscow withdrew some of its forces after maneuvers, but Ukrainian officials say the bulk of them have remained.
+Moscow withdrew some of its forces after maneuvers, but Ukrainian officials say many of them remain.

+Speaking earlier Wednesday via video to participants of the security conference, President Vladimir Putin expressed concern about NATO forces near Russia.

+In a speech at the same conference before Wednesday’s incident, Defense Minister Sergei Shoigu said “the situation in Europe is explosive,” and accused NATO of stonewalling Russian proposals to enhance security by refraining from military exercises near the borders of Russia and alliance members.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.